oneapi-src/level-zero-spec/scripts/tools/PROG.md

 ${"##"} Introduction

-Intel GPUs includes programmable infrastructure designed to support performance debugging.
+Intel GPU includes programmable infrastructure designed to support performance debugging.
 The API described in this document provides access to hardware metrics.

+Most of the detailed metrics require hardware to be properly programmed by the driver.
 It is important to understand that the hardware programming is in most cases global.
 This generally means that if a software tool or an application is using the hardware features no other application can reliably use the same resources.

 The intention of this API is to support performance debug and it is not advised to use it in regular execution.